spice-labs-inc/goatrodeo/.github/pull_request_template.md

 ### 💣 Quality Control
 (All items must be checked before a PR is merged)
 Did you…
+- [ ] Mention an issue number in the PR title?
 - [ ] Update the version # in the build file?
 - [ ] Create new and/or update relevant existing tests?
 - [ ] Create or update relevant documentation and/or diagrams?